 (Photo adapted from: Klook & Shangri-La)

-Pamper yourself with the citrus marinated baby octopus salad before digging into a plate of sinful beef salami.
-There’s a whole lot of cheeses to choose from, as well as poke bowls and the Mediterranean pan-seared sea bass with garlic and bell pepper medley if you’re in the mood for seafood galore.
+Pamper yourself with the smoked-duck salad before digging into a plate of foil-baked lemon dill salmon.
+There’s a whole lot of cheeses to choose from, as well as artisanal bread and steamed seabass with Schezuan spices if you’re in the mood for seafood galore.

 📍 Address: Shangri-La, Tower Wing, Lower Lobby, 22 Orange Grove Road, Singapore 258350